Lubee Bat Conservancy Bat-Fest 2011

 With the symbolic adoption of a fruit bat for your, as a gift or for your school class- you join Lubee’s efforts to save bats that pollinate flowers and disperse seeds of fruits – growing forests and food for all.
 Your adoption will help feed a bat (they love melon and apples and bananas) help provide veterinary care for a bat, and will additionally help support our conservation programs that help fight the conservation threats to fruit and nectar bats globally.
 Become a steward of one of these magical creatures (as seen in Harry Potter movies!) …and remember… bats are the real stars of the night!

-To say that Olivia and Carter love animal is definitely an understatement.
+To say that Olivia and Carter love animals is definitely an understatement.
 To-date they have 2-dogs, 6-cats, 1-Guinea Pig, 2-Cheetah’s, and 1-Whale Shark.
 And after our visit with these special animals, they are now the proud parents of two Fruit Bats Kuri and Tyrant.
 It just goes to show you that “Anybody Can Make A Difference… If We Can You Can Too.”

 Thanks as always for learning about our visit to the Bat Conservancy and we hope that you will consider visiting them next year for their next festival.
 And in the meantime, look through their website and pick out your favorite fruit bat and make your adoption today.
 The bats will be glad you did 😉